nafizjiwa/CreateReactViteApp/README.md

 # CreateReactViteApp

                               ## FIRST
   In folder where you want to create react app run vite with this command:</br>
     `npm create vite@latest press enter`

 ## SECOND
-  The installation will then ask what to name the project with this command:
+  The installation will then ask what to name the project with this command:</br>
-    ?
-Project name:>> you enter the name of you project press enter
+    `?
+Project name:>> you enter the name of you project press enter`
 ## THIRD
   The instal will then ask what frame work you wish to use with this command:
     ?Select Framework:    (Choice are)